mje113/couchbase-jruby-client/README.md

 ## Caveat

 Please consider this project a very incomplete "alpha" version at best.
+I'm getting close to full coverage, though there are still some missing features.
+In fact, as I've gotten more familiar with the differences between the native ruby api and the java, there are definitely some features that don't make sense to implement.

-Most of your typical operations such as connecting to a Couchbase cluster, storing and retrieving documents are working, though I'm currently skeptical on the performance compared to the native Java SDK without this wrapper.
+Ultimately hoping to get to 100% support of the couchbase-ruby-model gem.

-## Usage (Copied from )
+## Usage (Copied from couchbase-ruby-client)

 First of all you need to load library: